 A corporation is required to appoint a registered agent as a designated contact to receive important legal documents and official state correspondence for the business.
 These may include such things as tax filing correspondence or service of process (notice of a lawsuit).

 A registered agent can be a person, corporation, LLC, or a commercial registered agent service that:

 The Articles of Incorporation is a document filed to create a corporation.
 Upon filing and paying $100, the Secretary of State issues a Certificate of Incorporation as proof that all requirements have been performed.

 Authorized shares refer to the maximum number of shares that a company is allowed to issue as agreed upon in the Articles of Incorporation.
 If you plan to issue more than one class of shares, it should also be listed in the articles with the par value of each class.

-If you want to customize the articles to override default provisions, partner with professionals like ZenBusiness who are aware of state requirements to make sure you file accurately and launch your business officially.
+If you want to customize the Articles to override default provisions, then partner with us to make sure you file accurately and launch your business correctly.

 Corporate bylaws contain the rules for managing the business and regulating its internal affairs.
 As an official document, it must also be signed and filed with the corporate record.

 Bylaws do not need to be filed and are not legally required in the state of North Dakota.
 However, you are encouraged to have them since it is often required by financial institutions for opening business bank accounts or applying for loans.

 A shareholder agreement is a contract among the stockholders that outlines their rights and responsibilities.